Guide

 • Establish a clear focal point of contact within your HR team that the employee can text or call directly if they experience unexpected delays.

-Automating the Compliance Workflow with WayLit
+Automating the Tracking Workflow

 Tracking these moving dates manually across spreadsheets and calendar alerts is stressful and prone to errors.
-You can build this compliance tracking directly into your Human Resources Information System (HRIS) or leverage an immigration management platform like WayLit.

 Using Your HRIS: